 Brightwells, the area's leading auctioneers, have their fine art saleroom based in Leominster (Tel 01568 611122 for further information).
 Other choice visits would be made to Leominster Antique Market and Minster House Antiques, both in Broad Street.

 In High Street you have a varied selection of shops and businesses, from Jonathan Wright Estate Agents to the Nationwide Building Society.

 Tucked behind the High Street is Drapers Lane.
 Dominated by the medieval overhangs of the fine buildings, one can really imagine this centuries ago.

 Establishments in the street include Santander, Red Cross Charity Shop and a butchers.
-The Tourist Information office is also located on the corner of Drapers Lane and Corn Square.
+The Tourist Information office ws until recently located on the corner of Drapers Lane and Corn Square.
 It can now be found in the opposite corner of Corn Square.

 Corn Square is the centre of Leominster.
 An open-air market is still held here on Fridays.
 The Old Merchant House has recently housed a solicitor's practice, but has now been converted into a pleasant tearooms and antique shop.

 Leading from Corn Square is School Lane.
 Another side street similar to Drapers Lane.
 Coffee No. 1 (formerly The Three Horseshoes Inn) stands on the corner, with The Mousetrap Cheese Shop next to it.
 A shoe sits on the opposite corner of the street.
 At the far exit, joining into Etnam Street, the town's folk museum is found opposite.

 Etnam Street is also home to a Ford garage (Watsons), a newsagent and a Fish and Chip Shop amongst others.